execas/execas.github.io/_posts/2019-01-13-command-injection.md

 ...
 ```

-The command injection could be anything, like a bind or reverse shell with `nc`, deletion of important files, output of information and so on, depending on the privileges the progam runs with.
+The command injection could be anything, like a bind or reverse shell with `nc`, deletion of important files, output of information and so on, depending on the privileges the program runs with.
 A suid root program is of course the worst possible scenario, as there is no limit to what an attacker is able to do.

-The vulnerable progam can be anything from small utility progams and tools, to a web application which executes system commands based on user input in its back end.
+The vulnerable programs can be anything from small utility programs and tools, to a web application which executes system commands based on user input in its back end.

 ## Mitigation

 The problem boils down to input validation and sanitization.
-All inputs need to be identified, as we'll see shortly.

 If possible, do not use user input as part of commands.
 If not, take note of the following: